pyodide/pyodide/README.md

 [![Build Status](https://circleci.com/gh/iodide-project/pyodide.png)](https://circleci.com/gh/iodide-project/pyodide)

-This provides an integration layer when running an empscripten-compiled CPython inside a web browser.
+The Python scientific stack, compiled to WebAssembly.

 It provides transparent conversion of objects between Javascript and Python and a sharing of global namespaces.
 When inside a browser, this means Python has full access to the Web APIs.

 See [the demo](https://iodide.io/pyodide-demo/python.html)